tuhrig/Review_System_Demo/Readme.md

 The E2E tests will then open a Chrome browser to navigate on the web application.

 # Links to my related blog posts

+- A description of the boilerplate project on my blog. // http://tuhrig.de/spring-boot-boilerplate-project-with-activemq-and-angularjs

 - Using ActiveMQ virtual topics to send events between systems and handle errors (failing event consumption).
  // http://tuhrig.de/effective-error-handling-for-activemq-topics